-Name of School Bulge class or permanent expansion Previous PAN New PAN Additional 1-2FE in Tandridge 2018 Permanent N/A +60
+Name of School Year Bulge class or permanent expansion Previous PAN New PAN de Stafford School 2018 Permanent 150 180

-In 2015 it was forecast that there would be 712 children on roll at Tandridge secondary schools in Year 7.
-The school census from October 2015 showed that there were actually 720 children on roll, giving an under-estimation of 1%.
-Despite this, by using latent secondary school capacity, Surrey County Council was able to offer a school place to all Surrey children who applied for one.
+In 2016, it was forecast that there would be 720 children on roll at Tandridge secondary schools in Year 7.
+The school census from October 2016 showed that there were actually 693 children on roll, giving an over-estimation of 4%.